 Fall 2021 class attendance policies: Consistent with the policy outlined in the Faculty Handbook, faculty will set their own standards for attendance with one exception: faculty are expected to treat a positive COVID test result as appropriate documentation for a university excused absence.
 The excused absence must extend to the full length of the isolation period under current CDC guidance.
 Students seeking accommodations to make up exams, assignments, and other missed coursework, must be willing to present proof of a positive COVID test.

 Public health monitoring

 Iowa State’s public health team continues to actively monitor COVID-19 data for campus, including data from Story County Public Health and other community partners.
 The team is ready to respond and provide recommendations to university leadership.
 Any changes to current public health efforts will be shared on this website.

 This fall, Thielen Student Health Center is providing COVID-19 tests for symptomatic students.
+Campus data is posted on the COVID-19: By the numbers page.
 All positive COVID-19 test results are reported to the Iowa Department of Public Health and that data is included in the state’s COVID-19 in Iowa website.
 The state website is the most complete source for information as it includes test results from students, faculty and staff who use the IDPH at-home test kits or test through their medical provider.
 County-level data also is available through the CDC COVID-19 data tracker.

 Symptomatic students should schedule an appointment for a COVID-19 test at Thielen Student Health Center (TSHC).
 Employees should arrange a test through their primary care provider.
 Free at-home test kits are available at TSHC, the Memorial Union or Union Drive Community Center, or request one through Test Iowa.
 Iowa State will not receive the results of the at-home testing kits.